LaurentTreguier/node-meta-pkg/README.md

 The rest of the backends will be documented when they are actually implemented.

 ## API
+As the API is written in Typescript, typings are automatically generated and provided with the module.

 ### `function getInstallers(packageName: string): Installer[]`
 Returns an array of installers for the package with the name `packageName`.